 Critical Mass Gathering (CMG)

-The Critical Mass Gathering hosted its first entirely virtual event with our partners Kansas Medical Center and Kansas City University of Medical and Biosciences for Underrepresented Minorities in Medicine to collaborate, grow, and strengthen their journey through medical school.
-Interested please email Rachel McCommon (firstname.lastname@example.org) for more information.
+The XVI annual Critical Mass Gathering is coming up on October 16 and 17, 2021.
+We coordinate with our partners Kansas Medical Center and Kansas City University of Medical and Biosciences for Underrepresented Minorities in Medicine to collaborate, grow, and strengthen their journey through medical school.
+Registration is NOW OPEN!
+Interested in attending please email Rachel McCommon for more information.

 Office of Diversity, Equity and Inclusion